open-policy-agent/opa/site/tutorials/docker-authorization/index.md

 ## Prerequisites

-This example requires:
+This tutorial requires:

   * Docker Engine 1.11 or newer
   * `root` or `sudo` access

-The example has been tested on the following platforms:
+The tutorial has been tested on the following platforms:

   * Ubuntu 16.04 (64-bit)